Testing Methodology

 Honest self-audit while preparing for our Reddit launch.
 Found three structural issues in the composite formula and fixed them publicly before going live.

 - →Fixed double-counting in core_network.
-Previously, success_rate in core_network_score was computed across all planes — same probe could feed into both core_network AND neutral_reachability dimensions.
+Previously, success_rate in core_network_score was computed across all planes, so the same probe could feed into both core_network AND neutral_reachability dimensions.
 Now uses controlled-plane (Plane A) data only.

 - →Removed geo_integrity from composite. country_match_rate was 0% for all providers due to incomplete geo enrichment and missing declared-country data.
 Returns in v2.2 with multi-country probes (Phase 43.5.7).